ProdatoAnalytics/jrs-rest-java-client/README.md

 # Possible issues

-1. <strong>Deploying jrs-rest-client within web app to any Appplication Server, e.g. JBoss, Glassfish, WebSphere etc.</strong>
+1. <strong>Deploying jrs-rest-client within a web application to any Application Server, e.g. JBoss, Glassfish, WebSphere etc.</strong>
 jrs-rest-client uses the implementation of JAX-RS API of version 2.0 and if your application server does not support this version you will get an error.
-To solve this problem you need to add to your application a deployment configuration specific for your AS where you need to exclude modules with old JAX-RS API version.
-Example of such descriptor for JBoss AS you can find below:
+To solve this problem, you will need to add to your application a deployment configuration specific for your application server to exclude modules with older JAX-RS API versions.
+An example of such a descriptor for JBoss AS is:

 ```xml
 <jboss-deployment-structure>